Sebastien-Raguideau/strain_resolution_practical/README.md

 Look at : `~/repos/STRONG/conda_env.yaml`

-fasttree is a dependencies, it has been installed, try :
+fasttree is a dependency, it has been installed, try :

     fasttree -h
 <details><summary>not working?</summary>